Coropuna: General outline

 The higher elevations of Coropuna consist of an ice cap and glaciated terrain but old lava flows with gentle slopes and blocky lava crop out from underneath the ice.
 Regions of hydrothermally altered rocks, lava flows, pyroclastic flows and areas covered by volcanic ash occur all around the mountain.
 Glacial activity has eroded these volcanic rocks, carving valleys into them or removing them altogether.
 This process created U-shaped valleys such as Buenavista, Cospanja and Tuilaqui on the southern flank, and glacial valleys such as Chaque, Mapa Mayo, Río Blanco, Torcom and Ullulo on the northern slopes.
 Glacial valleys of Coropuna are up to 300 m deep and 7 km long.

 There are several collapse scarps on the mountain, especially around its central sector.
 A sector collapse took place on the southwestern flank and formed a landslide deposit as well as a horseshoe-shaped valley that was later filled by glaciers.
 Also on the southern side, mud-water flow deposits have been found in the Capiza River valley and appear to relate to Coropuna; at least eight such debris flows have been identified.
 Lahars (mudflows) have reached the Colca River valley.
 Lahars are dangerous phenomena owing to their high speed and density, causing large scale destruction and fatalities, and can be generated both by volcanic and meteorological processes.
+Such lahars occurred in 2016 and 2023, causing damage to agricultural land and irrigation infrastructure.